sajjadGG/book-python/fastapi/web/frameworks.rst

 * https://webapp2.readthedocs.io/en/latest/
 * https://github.com/GoogleCloudPlatform/webapp2

-webapp2 is a lightweight Python web framework compatible with Google App Engine’s webapp.
+webapp2 is a lightweight Python web framework compatible with Google App Engine's webapp.

 * **webapp2 is a simple** - it follows the simplicity of webapp, but improves it in some ways: it adds better URI routing and exception handling, a full featured response object and a more flexible dispatching mechanism.
 * **webapp2 also offers the package webapp2_extras** - with several optional utilities: sessions, localization, internationalization, domain and subdomain routing, secure cookies and others.